 From time to time, complaints may occur, no matter how professional the approach of our staff.
 All complaints are investigated promptly, and the full co-operation of staff is required.
 The current guidelines amplify the above points with policies and procedures explained.

+PERSON SPECIFICATION